-We are unable to oer observational or shadowing opportunities as we have three overlapping classes totaling 24 students at a time.
-Our sta is focused on our students and is not available to assist applicants.
+We are unable to accommodate observational or shadowing opportunities as we have three overlapping classes totaling 24 students at a time.
 We recommend contacting local Perfusionists in your area via social media sites like Linked-In and inquiring about possible opportunities.

 Can I observe cases or shadow a Perfusionist at your institution?

 I am currently enrolled in courses to complete my prerequisites/degree, can I apply with classes in progress?

 All courses must be complete and a Bachelor’s degree must be awarded at the time of application.
 If your courses or degree will not be completed by the application deadline, you would need to wait until the following application cycle to apply.